mathnet/mathnet-numerics/docs/content/MKL.md

 F# Interactive
 --------------

-If you're working from within VisualStudio with an F# project, you can NuGet-reference both `MathNet.Numerics.FSharp` and `MathNet.Numerics.MKL.Win-x64` (provided you have configured it to run as 64 bit process, see `System.Environment.Is64BitProcess` to find out).
-VisualStudio with the F# power tools installed then offers in the context menu to generated reference scripts for F# Interactive.
-These will not include the native binaries out of the box, but you can go from there by extending `load-references.fsx` as follows:
+In F# Interactive, the easiest way to use native providers is to copy them to a shared directory somewhere and use them directly from there:

+    [lang=fsharp]
+    Control.NativeProviderPath <- @"C:\MKL"
+    Control.UseNativeMKL()

+If you are using the F# Power Tools in VisualStudio, you can also let it generate "Reference scripts for F# Interactive" right from the context menu.
+This will generate a script called `load-references.fsx` in a `Scripts` folder, which you can extend as follows to load the MKL provider automatically.

     [lang=fsharp]
     open System.IO